Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 In summary, for this week you need to:

-1. **D**: Make sure all your hardware is in your kit and is in working shapes and fill out the parts checklist
+1. **D**: Make sure all your hardware is in your kit and is in working shape and fill out the parts checklist

 2. **D**: Characterize your digital potentiometers